kdeldycke/kevin-deldycke-blog/content/pages/about.md

 ## Achievements

-- Designed and implemented alone the whole telemetry and [billing pipeline](https://scaleway.com/faq/billing/) which Scaleway relies on to collect payments every month.
+- Designed, implemented and operated alone the whole telemetry and [billing pipeline](https://scaleway.com/faq/billing/) which Scaleway relies on to collect payments every month.
 All the revenue Scaleway is generating is established and consolidated by my pipeline.